francistor/igor/doc/Intro.md

 The `resource://` prefix indicates that the object is embedded in the igor executable.
 All the files in the `resources` directory are available in this way.

-If the environment variable `IGOR_CLOUD` is specified, for example as "Google", then the http(s) resource retrieval will make use of authentication using a service account using the native mechanisms of that cloud.
-This way, configuration files may be retrieved from the cloud object storage.
+The `gs://` prefix indicates that the object is retrieved from Google Storage.
+ADC authentication is used if the `IGOR_CLOUD_CREDENTIALS` environment variable is not defined (that is, the credentials are taken from the cloud metadata service).
+Otherwise, the variable is assumed to point to a JSON key file

 A simple configuration where every resource is in the same directory as the bootstrap file would be